vontrappg-public/AdverityDataChallenge/README.md

 3. Finding outliers

-Data challenge has been completed in a single Jupyter notebook file: AdveritfyDataChallenge.ipynb Data sources (while unusual) have been included in directory for ease:
+Data challenge has been completed in a single Jupyter notebook file: AdveritfyDataChallenge.ipynb Cleaned data for steps 2 and 3 has (while unusual) been included in directory for ease:
-For step 1
-- Raw data: rawCtrData.csv
-For steps 2 and 3
 - Prepared data: ctrCleanData.csv

 ## Dependencies